How to Save on Phone Bills in Phoenix

 Phoenix has one of the highest rates of home Wi-Fi adoption in the U.S. Nearly 90% of households have broadband internet.
 Use that to your advantage by enabling Wi-Fi calling and messaging on your phone.

 Wi-Fi calling allows you to make and receive calls and texts over your home network instead of the cellular network.
 This improves call quality in buildings with poor signal and reduces data usage on your cellular plan.
-It’s free and works on all major smartphones.
+Its free and works on all major smartphones.

 To enable it: